 Check out our Best Mountain Weather Forecast?

-Moelwyn Bach, Moelwyn Mawr and Cnicht from Croesor Route Map and GPX Download
+Moelwyn Bach, Moelwyn Mawr and Cnicht from Croesor Ordnance Survey Map and GPX File Download

 This is the classic Snowdonia circuit of Moelwyn Bach, Moelwyn Mawr (The Moelwynion and NEVER the moelwyns) and Cnicht from Croesor, but one usually done in the opposite direction.
 But who is to say which is the right one?
 Our decision was based on camping half way around, and we wanted to do most of the hard work on the Saturday, leaving an easy descent on the Sunday.
 It’s more of a day walk than a backpack.

 Croesor is a remote village that can only be reached by a narrow minor road.
 It may only be 3 Km from the main road, but it has the feel of being off the beaten track.
 It used to be the main road from Nantmor over to Maentwrog, but sees no through traffic today.
 Croesor owes its existence to the slate industry, of which you’ll see plenty of evidence on this walk, and even had as school until a few years back.